-The Institutes for Research and Development on Inclusion and Society (IRIS) is a research and development institute supported by the Canadian Association for Community Living (CACL) to help work towards its vision that “people with intellectual disabilities and their families are valued equally and able to participate fully in all aspects of society.”
+The Institute for Research and Development on Inclusion and Society (IRIS) is a research and development institute supported by the Inclusion Canada (formerly the Canadian Association for Community Living) to help work towards its vision that “people with intellectual disabilities and their families are valued equally and able to participate fully in all aspects of society.”

 People with an intellectual and other disabilities are safe, included, valued, free, and equal.

 An inclusive society where people with intellectual and other disabilities, in all their diversity, are equally valued, free, safe, and respected for their presence and contribution in the social, political, cultural and economic life of their communities.